November 16, 2017. Wildlife Photo Conference at the International Nature Festival of Montier-en-Der

 As time continues, we continue to learn, and we also follow internships each year to enrich and improve our knowledge of photography.
 We perform syntheses that we add to our ACANP method, and we then use this new information to teach our trainees.
 Our trainees who join us in our journey of learning, make our work seem deeply gratifying.

-Our passion for the beauties of nature encourages us to fiercely defend this earth we have been given.
+Our passion for the wonders of nature encourages us to fiercely defend this earth we have been given.
 It also kindles a desire to exchange knowledge with other photographers.